Learn about Microsoft feedback for your organization

 In this topic, you'll find information on what types of feedback exist, how we collect it, what we collect and how we handle the data.

 As an admin, you can manage the feedback signal for your organization.
 We’re introducing a new set of policy settings to help you manage user feedback collection within the Microsoft 365 applications for your organization.
-These policy settings will help you target Azure Active Directory groups and configure the feedback collection experience for your organization.
+These policy settings will help you target Microsoft Entra groups and configure the feedback collection experience for your organization.
 User feedback goes directly to our engineers and helps us shape the future of Microsoft products and services for all our users.
 You can learn more about these policy settings, which applications they apply to, and best practices at Manage Microsoft feedback for your organization.

 If your users are using one of Microsoft's apps and wish to provide feedback, there are various ways to do that from within the apps they're using.
 Users can use these different ways to share product and feature feedback with us.
 One of the most common ways to share feedback through Microsoft apps is under the Help menu.
 Selecting Help > Feedback from most Microsoft apps launches a feedback page, which allows users to submit feedback to Microsoft.